sjaks/.files/README.md

 # My Linux dotfiles and install scripts
 These work on my machine but might not work on yours without major modifications.
 Use them only as inspiration.

-There are scripts under `bin/` for installing these dotfiles for
-- Ubuntu with Gnome DE (20.04)
+There's a script under `bin/` for installing these dotfiles for Ubuntu with Gnome DE (20.04).
-- Ubuntu Server (20.04)

 ## Ubuntu with Gnome DE